UnofficialSamHub/MeadowLand/README.md

 ## Want to chat with the staff?!

-Chat with us on [Sams Discord](https://discord.gg/mXDzAzw) in the #desktop-meadow channel!
+Chat with us on [Sam's Discord](https://discord.gg/mXDzAzw) in the #desktop-meadow channel!

 ## Records!
 GamerBoi153 was the first person to make a pack!

 Pot Noodle was the first person to make a pack WORK! *clap clap clap!*

-## Credits
-MeadowLand created by Vuk or VukAnd

-Commiter and Partner of MeadowLand, GamerBoi153

-Logo And Comic Sans Pack and also Sand Castle Sprite by Pot Noodle

-Elly 2.0, the designer for Dark Mode

 ## Want to help?

-Make a fork of this [Here](https://github.com/UnofficialSamHub/MeadowLand/) and send a pull request or make a pack for us!
-Even telling us how to mod the game more! (us as in (MeadowLand Member) GameLover153#8673 and Vuk (MeadowLand Creator)Vuk#2000 on Discord!)
+Make a fork of MeadowLand [here](https://github.com/UnofficialSamHub/MeadowLand/) and send a pull request or make a pack for us!
+Even telling us how to mod the game more!